pywbem/pywbemtools/docs/pywbemclicommands.rst

 Server command group
 --------------------

-The **server** command group defines commands that interact with a WBEM server to access information about the WBEM server itself.
-These commands are generally not namespace specific but access information about the server, namespaces, etc. The commands are:
+The ``server`` command group has commands that interact with the WBEM server of the :term:`current connection` to access information about the WBEM server itself:

-This group consists of the following commands:

 * :ref:`Server brand command` - Get the brand of the server.
 * :ref:`Server connection command` - Get connection info used by this server.
+* :ref:`Server get-centralinsts command` - List central instances of mgmt profiles on the server.
 * :ref:`Server info command` - Get information about the server.
-* :ref:`Server get-centralinsts command` - List central instances of mgmt profiles on the server.
 * :ref:`Server interop command` - Get the Interop namespace of the server.
-* :ref:`Server namespaces command` - Get the Interop namespace of the server.
+* :ref:`Server namespaces command` - List the namespaces of the server.
 * :ref:`Server profiles command` - List management profiles advertized by the server.